cometaj2/huckle/README.rst

 Configuration
 -------------

-Huck uses the .bash_profile to defer to a ~/.huckle/huckle_profile for CLI aliases; to avoid crowding the .bash_profile and to facilitate cleanup if huckle is uninstalled.
+Huckle uses the .bash_profile to defer to a ~/.huckle/huckle_profile for CLI aliases; to avoid crowding the .bash_profile and to facilitate cleanup if huckle is uninstalled.

-Huck also uses CLI configuration files (e.g. ~/.huckle/<cliname>/config) to associate a specific CLI to a hypermedia API url root.
+Huckle also uses CLI configuration files (e.g. ~/.huckle/<cliname>/config) to associate a specific CLI to a hypermedia API url root.

 Each CLI configuration file contains: